jamie-mttk/vueWrapper/MANUAL.md

 Event handle can be configed as below.

 1. function
 It is a funciton, and function will be called.
 The function argements are same as the event parameters.
-2. JSON , the property 'type' is 'function' and property 'value' is a function.
+2. JSON with property 'type' is 'function' and property 'value' is a function
-Execute the function of property 'value'
+Execute the function provided in property 'value'
 3. JSON, the property 'type' is 'inherit'
 Emit the event to parent component.
-If the proerty 'value' is available, use it as the event name; otherwise use the orginal event name as the emited event name.
+If the proerty 'value' is available, use it as the event name; otherwise use the orginal event name.

-#### Restriction
+#### Restriction of event

-Event Modifiers is not supported.
+Event modifiers are not supported.

 ### styles